mindtwo/server-backup/README.md

 The script uses a minimal console output approach - only critical messages and a summary are shown in the console, while comprehensive details are written to the log file.
 This keeps the console output clean and readable.

+#### PHP Configuration

+- `php_command`: Specify which PHP command to use for CLI operations (default: 'php')
+  - This is useful for servers with multiple PHP versions installed
+  - Examples: 'php83', 'php84', '/usr/bin/php83'
+  - This setting is particularly important for shared hosting environments where the default PHP may be older than required

 #### Retention Options

 - `keep_daily_backups`: Number of days to keep daily backups (default: 30)